 LOCAL BIRD LIFE

-Maybe I shouldn't do this page as it is a subject I know nothing about but it is something that gives me enormous pleasure - watching the local wild birds from my home.
+Maybe we shouldn't do this page as it is a subject we know nothing about but it is something that gives us enormous pleasure - watching the local wild birds on the island.
 There are great many birdwatchers who visit Kos, particularly in the spring, to see the many varieties of migratory birds that pass through here.

 In particular, they will visit the salt flats at Tingaki and the wetlands in Psalidi - which are now both protected areas.